$0 Nunavut Homeschool Quick-Start Checklist

 Withdrawing your child from school in Nunavut is not like filing a notification form and walking away.
 The territory operates under an approval-based model, which means you cannot legally begin homeschooling until the District Education Authority has reviewed and approved your Education Program Plan.
 Showing up at the school and saying your child will not be returning is not the same as completing a legal withdrawal.

 This matters because Nunavut has compulsory schooling requirements.
-A child who stops attending without a formally approved home education program is simply truant.
-Getting the process right protects your family legally and ensures you can access the $1,000 annual reimbursement the territory provides for registered home educators.
+A child who stops attending without a formally approved home education program may raise a truancy concern.
+Getting the process right protects your family legally and keeps you positioned to apply for post-purchase reimbursement of up to CAD $1,000 per academic year.

 Who You Need to Notify — and Why Both Matter